picotech/picosdk-ps5000a-matlab-instrument-driver/README.md

 #### Linux

-* Follow the instructions from our [Linux Software & Drivers for Oscilloscopes and Data Loggers](https://www.picotech.com/downloads/linux) to install the required libps6000 and libpswrappers driver packages.
+* Follow the instructions from our [Linux Software & Drivers for Oscilloscopes and Data Loggers](https://www.picotech.com/downloads/linux) to install the required `libps5000a` and `libpswrappers` driver packages.

 #### Mac OS X